IAOS Diplomate Program

 A Diplomate Program Like No Other

-The IAOS Diplomate Program forces you to truly LEARN the material.
-This rigorous program is not designed to crank out certifications, it’s designed to produce experts.
+The IAOS Diplomate Program teaches in a way for you to truly LEARN the material.
+This rigorous program is designed to produce experts.

 Basic Sleep Medicine and Dentistry’s Role